 - Administrative fees, for recordkeeping and other administrative expenses;

 - Underlying fund expenses, relating to the investment options; and

 - Charges for special features, such as a stepped-up death benefit or a guaranteed minimum withdrawal benefit.

 The Internal Revenue Service allows you to exchange one VA contract for a new one without paying tax on the income and investment gains earned on the original contract.
 This can be a substantial benefit—and is often used as a selling point.
 Governed by Section 1035 of the Internal Revenue Code, these types of replacements are called "1035 Exchanges."
-But this tax benefit comes with some important strings attached, described in FINRA's investor alert on variable annuity exchanges.

 When to Consider Exchanging Your Variable Annuity